Gloria Davy: Later life and career: 1961–2012

 After Davy left the Met in 1961, her career was no longer centered in New York but in Europe; a decision she made after marrying Swiss stockbroker Herman Penningsfeld in 1959 and making a home with him in Geneva.
 She began transitioning towards a major European career in 1959 when she performed Aida at both the Vienna State Opera under Herbert von Karajan and at the Royal Opera, London.
 That same year she performed the role of Dido in Purcell's Dido and Aeneas at the Maggio Musicale Fiorentino.
 She sang Aida again at the Teatro Regio in Parma in 1960, and was Aida to Jon Vickers' Radamès at the 1961 Berliner Festspiele under the direction of Wieland Wagner.

-From 1961–1968 Davy was a resident artist at the Berlin State Opera where she sang leading roles in operas by Verdi and Puccini among other composers.
+From 1961 until 1968 Davy was a resident artist at the Berlin State Opera where she sang leading roles in operas by Verdi and Puccini among other composers.
 During this time she also appeared as a guest artist with other opera houses in Europe.
 In 1961 and 1962 she sang Pamina at the Théâtre Royal de la Monnaie in Brussels.
-She returned there in 1969 to sing the Old Prioress in Poulenc's Dialogues of the Carmelites; a role she performed that same year from a wheelchair at the Grand Théâtre de Genève.
+She returned there in 1969 to sing the Old Prioress in Poulenc's Dialogues of the Carmelites, a role she performed that same year from a wheelchair at the Grand Théâtre de Genève.
 She made several appearances at La Scala in Milan during the late 1950s and 1960s, portraying both Donna Anna and Donna Elvira in Don Giovanni, Jenny in Kurt Weill's Rise and Fall of the City of Mahagonny, Nedda, and the title role in Madama Butterfly among others.
 In 1970 she performed the role of Dido at the Teatro Regio in Parma.
 She remained busy with major opera houses in Europe through 1972, appearing at opera houses in Aachen, Hamburg, Strasbourg, and Mannheim among other cities.
 From 1973 on her singing career was more focused on concert repertoire, although she still made a few opera appearances afterwards.

 While maintaining her home in Geneva, Davy taught on the voice faculty of the Jacobs School of Music at Indiana University from 1984 to 1997.
 She died on November 28, 2012, in Geneva, Switzerland at the age of 81.